-AM Vo-Tech PM Vo-Tech 7:55 - Depart for CTC.
-11:30 - Eat lunch 8:20 - Arrival at the CTC.
-Attendance taken at the CTC 11:50 - Depart for CTC 10:35 - Departure from CTC 12:15 - Arrival at CTC 11:05 - Return to West Branch and go to period 5 2:35 - Departure from CCCTC 3:00 - Return to West Branch
+PM Vo-Tech

+11:30 - Eat lunch

+11:50 - Depart for CTC

+12:15 - Arrival at CTC

+2:35 - Departure from CCCTC

+3:00 - Return to West Branch

 School Closings

 Should it become necessary to close school (due to weather, power outage, etc.), an announcement will be made on the local radio and television stations and via Alert Solutions.
 The school's phone system will also be used to contact parents for two (2) hour delays and early dismissal announcements.
 Please do not call the school or the radio/TV stations.
 The following stations should be broadcasting any delay or cancellation information: WPSU, Fox 8 WWCP, ABC 23 WATM, WTAJ, WJAC, and WOKW 102.9 FM.
 In addition, the information will be posted on the West Branch School District Facebook page.